ufukpalpas/Horus/docs/index.md

 Horus will also have a crowd control mod where it will analyze the emotions of a group of people such as stand-up, theater or movie audiences to provide feedback to show organizers who can look at audience excitement and decide which content to keep and which to discard.
-A playwright, for example, can look at the reception to specific acts of his play and decide on which changes to make.
-As another example, a street artist can place a camera nearby and get feedback from the Horus according to the emotions of the audience.
+For example, a street artist can place a camera nearby and get feedback from the Horus according to the emotions of the audience.
 Another use case can be handling tension and preventing aggression.
 For example, Horus can be used in prison common areas to keep an eye on prisoners.
 If Horus detects multiple nervous, angry prisoners and it alerts the guards.</p>

+<p style="text-align:justify;">   Horus can also detect emotions on video conferance calls such as Zoom.
+Horus will
+analyze the emotions of the participants on the conferance call and provide a feedback in a graph.
+The graph will contain average values to give an appropriate result to the user.<p>